Skip to content

 Operation Guide

-• Open and log in to the DICloak software first.
-You can find “Browsers” on the left navigation bar, then click “Profiles” and “Create Profile” to create a new browser profile for you.
+• Open and log in to the DICloak software first, then click “Profiles” and “Create Profile” to create a new browser profile for you.

 • Profile name: Enter the name of the browser profile.
 The name must be unique and cannot match any existing profile names.